 Coming up with a theme for any retreat is difficult enough, but perhaps the trickiest type of event to plan for is youth camp.
 Teenagers are the future of our society; so it’s absolutely essential that they have a solid foundation in Christ.

-If that enormous truth is causing you to stumble in planning, check out this helpful list to find the best youth camp theme of 2017 for you:
+If that enormous truth is causing you to stumble in planning, check out this helpful list to find the best youth camp theme this year for you:

 Despite all the attention that adulthood gets for being hectic, stressful, and exhausting, the teenage years can actually be just as strenuous, if not more.
 Teens are expected to balance school, work, and their social lives, all while planning for their futures.
 So it’s inevitable that every once and a while, they will need to take a break and simply recharge.

 Matthew 11:28 says, “Come to me, all who labor and are heavy laden, and I will give you rest.”
 Jesus promises that all who come to Him will be given rest – and that is exactly what so many teens need.
 This theme is meant to ease the burdens of young people and focus their minds on peace in Christ.

 2. Be the Change

 We live in a world that is spiraling faster and faster downward.
 Sin and darkness are becoming increasingly common, and no one is stopping it.
 We need people – young people – who will rise up and speak the truth of Christ.
 But today’s youth are being attacked from all sides, and many aren’t sure what they’re supposed to believe or who they’re supposed to be.

 “Be the Change” is a highly relevant youth camp theme that will teach teens how to stand up for Jesus and empower them to be the strong, faithful Christian leaders that we so desperately need in our society.